AbmSourav/dataStructure/README.md

 # Data Structure

-Implement different Data Structures using TypeScript.
+Different Data Structures implementation API provided by this module.
-Use this library API to create different Data Structures.
+API available in TypeScript & JavaScript[ES6].
 <br>
 This library is also available as **[Deno Third party Module](https://deno.land/x/datastructure)**